shs-cs/engineering-portfolio-2023-2024/README.md

 ## Colors Used

+I think it's good to the color as the hex value at first, then switch the color (the swatch in InDesign) to be CYMK and not RGB, to ensure the colors print nicely.

 | Hex Code | Preview | Use Case |
 |:--:|:--:|:--:|
 |`#084887`|<a href='#'><img valign='middle' src='https://readme-swatches.vercel.app/084887'/></a>|• Titles <br>• Main Section Names (Heading 1s) <br>• Page Number Backgrounds|